The BST© (BrakeSteerTurn) series presents another rider training article

 Point of Entry

 Starting with the approaching entrance of a corner, which is always the first part of any corner, a rider will and should go through the following progressions: 1.
-Initial braking application, 2. braking release point, and then, 3. the TIP- (Turn In Point).
+Initial braking application, 2. the TIP- (Turn In Point) and 3. the braking release point.
 As a rider approaches the entrance, they should only be thinking about these first three tasks above.
 Not about where they are going or where their corner exit is… (yet) Keep in mind that the window or frame of time in which all of these things are happening will be in fractions of a second.

 Once a rider has ‘hit’ the corner entrance mark, then the focus should immediately be on the apex of the corner.
 Now depending on speed, lean angle and external surface conditions, it may be possible to adjust the bikes line mid-corner, if indeed the rider finds themselves ‘off’ the most effective line.
 Now this could be a tricky maneuver depending on speed and conditions.
 Though a short gentle pull or a slight dragging of the the brakes (preferably the rear brake) mid-corner will usually be safe to do, in order to get the bike back on its ‘proper’ line.
 Of course lean angle is a significant consideration, which will typically be determined by rider/machine speed.
 Remember, radius determines speed. (as does the coefficient of friction- also known as traction…)